 Dried fruit and spelt menopause cake recipe

-This cake is not going to sort out all your menopausal needs, but it is a bit of fun to break the ice perhaps when talking about your symptoms (or those of family and friends) over a mug of tea and slice of cake.
-Made with soya flour, soya milk and linseeds, it’s wonderfully rich and moist, with a dense texture and a good, rich flavour.
+This cake is definitely not going to sort out all your menopausal needs, but it is a bit of fun to break the ice perhaps when talking about your symptoms (or those of family and friends) over a mug of tea and slice of cake.
+Made with soya flour, soya milk and linseeds, it’s wonderfully rich and moist, with a very dense texture (more of a loaf than a cake) and a good, rich flavour.
 Store in an airtight tin or slice and freeze to eat as required.
 Very delicious toasted or on its own.

-Be sure to use soya milk rather than dairy in your menopause cake.
-Soya milk contains phytoestrogens that are beneficial during the menopause, helping to keep our hormones a little more balanced.
+To increase the phytoestrogen content, use soya milk rather than dairy in your menopause cake.
+Soya milk contains phytoestrogens that can be moderately beneficial for some (those women who convert them to the kind the body needs) during the menopause, and can help keep hormones a little more balanced.

 If you’re looking to avoid gluten, remove the spelt flour in this recipe and add another 75g of soya flour instead.
 Alternatively, replace the spelt flour with amaranth or quinoa flour.
 Also be careful to purchase gluten-free oats.

 Discover more delicious recipes

 - 100g spelt flour (or wholemeal wheat flour)

 - 100g medium rolled oats

 - 100g raisins

 - 50g sunflower seeds